Qualytics/userguide/docs/anomalies/manage-anomalies.md

 * **Resolved**: Choose this option if the anomaly was a legitimate data quality concern and has been addressed.
 This helps maintain a record of resolved issues while ensuring that they are no longer active.

+* **Duplicate**: Choose this option if the anomaly is a duplicate of an existing record and has already been addressed.
+No further action is required as the issue has been previously resolved.

 * **Invalid**: Select this option if the anomaly is not a legitimate data quality concern and does not require further action.
 Archiving anomalies as invalid helps differentiate between real issues and those that can be dismissed, improving overall data quality management.

 ![archive-anomaly](../assets/datastores/manage-anomalies/archive-anomaly-light-26.png#only-light)